prio-data/views_pipeline/documentation/ADRs/005_model_definition_and_structure.md

 In the context of the VIEWS pipeline, there is a need to standardize the definition and structure of models to ensure consistency and clarity.
 This involves defining what constitutes a model and outlining the specific obligations for model directories, including the required scripts and artifacts for both forecasting and experimentation.

 ## Decision
-The decision is to define a model in the VIEWS pipeline as follows:
+This decision establishes a standardized definition and structure for models in the VIEWS pipeline, including the necessary scripts and artifacts for forecasting and experimentation.

+### Overview
 1. A specific instantiation of a machine learning algorithm.
 2. Trained using a predetermined and unique set of hyperparameters.
 3. On a well-defined set of input features.